qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

        * **filter** - an optional expression to filter the target features to check.
 If not set, all the features will be checked.
        * **limit** - an optional integer to limit the number of matching features.
 If not set, all the matching features will be returned.
        * **cache** - set this to true to build a local spatial index (most of the time, this is unwanted, unless you are working with a particularly slow data provider)
-       * **min_overlap** - defines an optional exclusion filter: for polygons a minimum area in current feature squared units for the intersection (if the intersection results in multiple polygons the intersection will be returned if at least one of the polygons has an area greater or equal to the value), for lines a minimum length in current feature units (if the intersection results in multiple lines the intersection will be returned if at least one of the lines has a length greater or equal to the value).
+       * **min_overlap** - defines an optional exclusion filter:

+         * for polygons, a minimum area in current feature squared units for the intersection.
+If the intersection results in multiple polygons the intersection will be returned if at least one of the polygons has an area greater or equal to the value
+         * for lines, a minimum length in current feature units.
+If the intersection results in multiple lines the intersection will be returned if at least one of the lines has a length greater or equal to the value.

-       * **min_inscribed_circle_radius** - defines an optional exclusion filter (for polygons only): minimum radius in current feature units for the maximum inscribed circle of the intersection (if the intersection results in multiple polygons the intersection will be returned if at least one of the polygons has a radius for the maximum inscribed circle greater or equal to the value).
+       * **min_inscribed_circle_radius** - defines an optional exclusion filter (for polygons only): minimum radius in current feature units for the maximum inscribed circle of the intersection.
+If the intersection results in multiple polygons the intersection will be returned if at least one of the polygons has a radius for the maximum inscribed circle greater or equal to the value.

          Read more on the underlying GEOS predicate, as described in PostGIS `ST_MaximumInscribedCircle <https://postgis.net/docs/ST_MaximumInscribedCircle.html>`_ function.